barbraparrish120/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds programmers that while efficiency is important, it should not be prioritized too early in the development process.
 Instead, focus on writing clear, maintainable code first.
 Refine and optimize only after identifying performance bottlenecks through profiling and testing.
 This ensures a solid foundation for your software and avoids wasting time optimizing parts that don't significantly impact the overall performance.

+# 2024-01-24
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

+Remember to take breaks throughout the day to clear your mind and recharge.
+Avoid getting caught up in long, uninterrupted sessions of work, as this can lead to burnout and decreased productivity.
+Instead, set a timer for 25 minutes and focus solely on the task at hand.
+When the timer goes off, take a short break and return to work with renewed energy.